shinnosukeono/shinnosukeono.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Sceintist in Granular Mechanics
+role: Research Scientist in Granular Mechanics

 # Organizations/Affiliations to show in About widget
 organizations: